access-ci-org/ipf/docs/INSTALL.md

                                    and returns the desired name --workflows           Comma delimited list of workflows to configure.
-Values can include: compute, activity, extmodules, services --publish_to_xsede        Necessary if you wish to configure your workflow to publish to XSEDE’s AMQP service for inclusion in Information Services
+Values can include: compute, activity, extmodules, services --publish_to_xsede        Necessary if you wish to configure your workflow to publish to ACCESS's AMQP service for inclusion in Information Services

---amqp_certificate        The path to the certificate to use to authenticate with XSEDE’s AMQP
+--amqp_certificate        The path to the certificate to use to authenticate with ACCESS’s AMQP

 --amqp_key                  The path to the key for your certificate